 - The last few episodes were quite frustrating to watch.
 The sudden and intense focus on Chu Yun and Gu Sa was not necessary.
 Also, what it led to was heartbreaking to watch.
 I feel they could have spread out this tension more instead of packing all this angst into the last few episodes.
 Gu Sa could have been a closed chapter mid-series, and Chu Yun should not even be a character.
 This is just my personal opinion.

 - Ding An’s Death – This was a big blow to me.
-Just three episodes in and they killed off my favourite character.
+Just three episodes left, and they killed off my favourite character.
 I get that they wanted to prove the point that time waits for no one, so hold on dearly to your loved ones while you still have the chance, but I am still pissed.
 I kept on praying for him to survive.
 His death reminds me of Xiao Qiu’s last-minute death from the Chinese drama – Across The Ocean To See You.
 I kind of understand the writer’s decision for Ding An, but as a viewer, I was still disappointed and heartbroken.

 - Overall, while watching this drama, the storyline was not just flowing as expected.
 It kind of dragged.
 I found my self skipping some scenes to avoid being bored with irrelevant dialogues.